p2pcommons/specs/interoperability.md

 Module metadata MUST be indexed into one valid JSON object in the file `~/.p2pcommons/index.json`.

-## DB Schemas
+## Database Schemas

-Currently we are using [avro schemas](https://avro.apache.org/docs/1.8.1/spec.html) for validation, storing and possibly transmition of the items stored in the local db.
+[avro schemas](https://avro.apache.org/docs/1.8.1/spec.html) are used for validation, storing and possibly transmition of the items stored in the local db.

 The following schemas try to mimic and being 100% compatible with the modules spec [values and names section](modules.md#namevalues).

-### Content schema:
+### Content schema

 ```json
 {
   "name": "Content",